cacabo/themetric/README.md

 - [ ] Article HTML / MD real-time interpretation / previewing?
 - [ ] Article image previewing
 - [ ] Admin image previewing
-- [x] Fixed nav only on scroll up, hide on scroll down?
-- [x] Responsive column counts for articles
-- [x] More columns on articles index page
 - [ ] Play around with title and subtitle overlay on article preview
 - [ ] Play around with colors
   - [ ] Color highlighting on contact page?
-  - [ ] Highlight color
+  - [ ] Text highlight color
 - [x] Articles from same region on right side of article show page on large screens
 - [x] Google analytics
 - [x] Link to destroy emails as fitting
+- [x] Fixed nav only on scroll up, hide on scroll down?
+- [x] Responsive column counts for articles
+- [x] More columns on articles index page